Tawakalt/Day2/README.md

-# dataTypes
+# OOP
-# A program with different output based on the datatype of the argument passed.
+# A program that models OOP implementation.